Luisalvero/Lunabotics-ServerDev/README.md

 ### Prerequisites
 - Fedora or Linux distribution with Go ≥ 1.22
-- DualShock 4 controller connected via USB
+- Connected and configured controller
 - (Optional) Arduino or compatible serial interface

 Install dependencies: